 “Our progress on instantiating digital thread via the latest technologies platforms like Dassault Systèmes 3DEXPERIENCE [Platform] has been excellent,” she says.

 “It allows us to continue to deliver on the quality and schedule that customers expect from Skunk Works.
-We are looking at covering the entire product lifecycle in an A&D program, from conceptual design, through modeling and simulation, to all the way sustenance at the end of life.
+We are looking at covering the entire product lifecycle in an Aerospace and Defense program, from conceptual design, through modeling and simulation, to all the way sustenance at the end of life.
 This digital thread initiative gives our workforce the latest tools to make that collaboration easier, to make faster, to be able to bring data in sooner, make better decisions, and see what the impacts of those decisions are.”

 3. Simulate in a virtual environment for process optimization

 As you can see, digital thread paves the way towards collaborating in a virtual environment.
 One of the large Indian PSU, mentioned why collaborating to optimize processes perfectly is so critical right now.